muhamedmamuti1/kotlin-web-app/README.md

 # Ktor Starter project

-This is the Vitec Memorix Ktor starter project.
-This project is meant as a starting point for small projects and coding assignments.
+This is a simple Kotlin Ktor app.

 This project contains the following components: